onezeroone-dev/OZO-SC-Fresh-Start/README.md

-# OZO PowerShell Script Template
+# OZO SC Fresh Start
 ## Description
 Wipes the Star Citizen _USER_ and _shaders_ folders before invoking the launcher, while preserving and restoring any custom characters and controls mapping files.